• GeneBrief

 She Rewrote Her Blood — and Biotech History

-Standard treatments barely helped.
-They dulled the pain, but not the source: a single typo in her DNA that misshaped her red blood cells into sharp, sickled blades.
+Standard treatments dulled the pain but not the source: a single typo in her DNA that misshaped her red blood cells into sharp, sickled blades.

-In 2019, Victoria volunteered to become the first person in the U.S. to be treated with CRISPR for sickle cell.
+In 2019, she volunteered to become the first person in the U.S. treated with CRISPR for sickle cell.

-The therapy is powerful, but not easy: Patients still need chemotherapy, and the procedure requires high-tech labs and is priced at over $2 million.
-It works, but it’s intensive, invasive, and out of reach for most.
+The treatment is powerful but not easy: chemotherapy, high-tech labs, over $2 million.
+It works, but it's intensive, invasive, and out of reach for most.

 Victoria's story proved we can rewrite blood.
 Now the challenge is rewriting the system, so cures like this aren't rare, but routine.

-She became a biological precedent: the world’s first confirmed, genetically enhanced dog.
-And proof that CRISPR could be used not just to treat disease, but to deliberately enhance living beings.
+In 2015, Chinese scientists used CRISPR to knock out myostatin, the body's brake on muscle growth, in beagle embryos.
+One puppy, Tiangou, had 8% more muscle mass by four months old.
+She became the first confirmed genetically enhanced dog, proof CRISPR could be used not just to treat disease, but to deliberately enhance living beings.

 The Banana is in Trouble.
 CRISPR is Rewriting It.